-The genre of game that you will play can determine to a certain extent what mouse you should purchase.
-There are certain mice that have more buttons for MMO games, where you will have easy access to complex macros at the click of a button.
-There are also mice that have fewer buttons but are more lightweight so that you can track enemies more easily in FPS games.
+The genre of game you will play can determine to a certain extent what mouse you should purchase.
+Certain gaming mice have more buttons for MMO games, where you will have easy access to complex macros at the click of a button.
+Some mice have fewer buttons but are more lightweight, so you can track enemies more easily in FPS games.

 Grip and Weight